Broadview: An Introduction

 Broadview: Environmental Commitment

-Broadview Press is committed to printing its books on 100% post-consumer recycled paper whenever feasible.
+Broadview Press is committed to printing the interiors of its books on 100% post-consumer recycled paper whenever feasible.
 As the premiums on environmentally friendly papers continue to come down, Broadview anticipates publishing an increasing number of its books on recycled paper.